Chhota Rajan: Criminal career

-Chhota Rajan was born in a Dalit family in the Tilaknagar area of Chembur, Bombay.
+Rajan was born in a family in the Tilaknagar area of Chembur, Bombay.
 He worked as a cinema ticket seller in his early days.

-He started his criminal career by committing petty crimes in Chembur.
+He began his criminal career by committing petty crimes in Chembur.
 His mentor Bada Rajan introduced him to black marketing of cinema tickets at Sahakar cinema Ashok Theatre in the 1980s.
 His mentors were Bada Rajan and Yadagiri of Hyderabad under whom he learned the tricks of the trade.
 Once Bada Rajan was killed, Nikalje received the throne and the title—Chhota Rajan.
 For a short period, Dawood Ibrahim, Rajan and Arun Gawli worked together.
 Then, Gawli's elder brother Papa Gawli was assassinated over a drug deal and a rift formed.
-Rajan went to Dubai — his family is still here, apart from his wife in 1989 to attend the wedding of Noora, Ibrahim's brother.
 He never returned.
-After the 1993 Bombay bombings, Ibrahim and Rajan fell out.
-There were even reports that he tipped off the Research and Analysis Wing about Ibrahim's network.
-The Ibrahim-Rajan party was over, the messy end coming in September 2000, with Chhota Shakeel's attack on Rajan in his Bangkok hotel room.
+Following the 1993 Bombay bombings, Ibrahim and Rajan fell out.
+There were even reports that Rajan tipped off the Research and Analysis Wing about Ibrahim's network.

+While living in Tilak Nagar, a big colony for the low-income group near Chembur, Mumbai, Rajan started as a petty black marketeer of cinema tickets at Sahakar Cinema in Tilak Nagar.
+In 1979, he and his gang were imprisoned for assaulting police constables.
+After being released from jail, he joined the Bada Rajan gang in 1980.
+After Bada Rajan was shot dead, Chhota Rajan sought refuge under Dawood Ibrahim and started controlling the gang's activities in Tilak Nagar, Ghatkopar and Chembur areas in east Mumbai.
+During the eighties, especially after Dawood Ibrahim fled from Mumbai to Dubai, Rajan gradually rose to be his right-hand man in Mumbai.
+As a part of a gang war between Dawood and Arun Gawli, in 1988, Rajan and his men were involved in the murder of another gang leader Ashok Joshi from Vikhroli who was a mentor to Arun Gawli.
+Fearing that Gawli may take revenge, he escaped to Dubai in 1988 and never returned.
+In 1993, Rajan and his close aides split from Dawood.
+Rajan escaped from Dubai and formed an independent gang that frequently clashed with Dawood's D-Company.
+He is wanted for many criminal cases that include extortion, murder, smuggling and drug trafficking.
+He is also wanted in 70 murder cases and several more attempted murders.
+Rajan's social organization, "Sahyadri Krida Mandal", which organizes the Ganesh Utsav in Tilaknagar, has been his home base.
+Rajan's wife and two daughters continue to live in Tilak Nagar.
+Rajan was arrested in Bali by Indonesian police on 25 October 2015.